Xunnamius/xscripts/docs/src/assets/config/_conventional.config.cjs/functions/getExclusionaryPathspecs.md

 Return pathspecs for excluding certain paths from consideration depending on the project structure and the current working directory.

-This function takes into account WorkspaceAttribute.Shared packages.

-Useful for narrowing the scope of `@-xun/changelog` and semantic-release -based tooling like xchangelog and xrelease.
+This function takes into account WorkspaceAttribute.Shared packages and is useful for narrowing the scope of tooling like xchangelog and xrelease.

 ## Parameters